This was published in the Register-Guard’s January 2015 Wedding special publication.

 Kate Middleton walked down the aisle as a commoner, said her vows to Prince William, and became Her Royal Highness The Duchess of Cambridge.
 After the extravagant affair, media outlets reported that the nervous bride-to-be ate only a bite of toast that morning, and yet she still did her own makeup.

-Not every woman who walks down the aisle becomes a princess afterwards, butbridesalon_jpg every bride wants to feel like one.
+Not every woman who walks down the aisle becomes a princess afterwards, but every bride wants to feel like one.
 Nails, makeup, tanning and waxing are services that can make a woman feel her most beautiful, but they can’t be undertaken at the last minute.
 Tanning and waxing preparation requires a month or more to get right, and some things, like nails and makeup, you can do yourself with expert help.

 The truth is, though Kate applied her own makeup, she had help.
 She worked with renowned makeup artist Bobbi Brown to find just the right shades for her smoky eye, pink lips and rosy cheeks.
 Locally, makeup consultants with Mary Kay Cosmetics can do the same for you.